LetsRun.com: History

+Coverage

+Doping

+The site extensively covered allegations of ethically gray activities surrounding the Nike Oregon Project and coach Alberto Salazar, who was banned in 2019 for offenses related to doping.
+LetsRun co-founder Robert Johnson shared his perspective with the New York Times on one of the most prominent individuals associated with the group, athlete Galen Rupp.
+Johnson said about Rupp, “I think we should evaluate his career like everyone else but with more skepticism since one athlete is tied more closely to Alberto than anyone else.”

+LetsRun provided coverage and analysis of the doping allegations against Shelby Houlihan.
+Houlihan, a prominent American middle-distance runner, tested positive for an anabolic steroid, which she attributed to consuming a contaminated burrito.
+The plausibility of this explanation was discussed on the site.

+Intersex and gender identity

+The website frequently addresses complex issues, including articles on intersex athletes like Caster Semenya and transgender athletes like CeCe Telfer.
+A piece on Caster Semenya highlighted her XY chromosome configuration, a detail that the site contended was not widely covered in mainstream media.

+A November 2022 article from LetsRun opposed the inclusion of gender identity in sports, arguing instead for competitions based on biological sex.
+The article criticized the NYC Marathon's non-binary category, claiming it conflates gender identity with biological sex and discriminates against female athletes.

 Running controversies

 LetsRun has also appeared at the center of several controversies in running.
 In 2015, following a viral post made by Mike Rossi justifying his children's absences from school while watching him run at the Boston Marathon, Robert Johnson wrote a 5,000 word article on LetsRun describing "overwhelming" evidence that Rossi had cheated in an earlier qualifying race, based in part on information discovered by various users and posted to the LetsRun message boards.
 The organizers of that qualifying race wrote that they could not disqualify Rossi's time "simply because they received no reports of wrongdoing as the race took place," but also stated that "there is data from Rossi’s participation in other racing events indicating that Rossi’s time may not be accurate."

 LetsRun was also involved in scrutiny of Robert Young's attempt to break the record for the fastest run across the United States in 2016.
 As skepticism of some of Young's splits grew, one anonymous poster attempted to meet Young in the middle of his run, but instead found Young's support R.V. driving slowly down the road at running speed with no one outside, leading the poster to accuse Young of riding in the R.V. while claiming to be running.
 Young's performance deteriorated as additional observers began following his progress, and he eventually abandoned the attempt.